aaronallen8455/auto-import/README.md

 defaultToZero = fromMaybe 0
 ```

+(Note: the above would actually need to be compiled twice because GHC does not
+emit the 'missing qualifier' and 'out of scope variable' errors together.
+The
+missing qualifier errors occur first.)

 The plugin works by intercepting GHC errors indicating that a qualifier or
 identifier is not defined, and if it matches a line from the config, then the
 corresponding import statement is inserted.
 Compilation is aborted when this